 Traditionally, residents of Tbilisi have had limited access to information on decision making.
 There is no mechanism for feedback or to monitor government performance, particularly in decision making around issuance of construction permits, tree cutting and investment projects.
 Although legislation prescribes the possibility to involve all interested parties before any construction permits are issued, there is no proactive mechanism to involve citizens in the decision-making process and information is hard to access.
-Citizens usually participate through informal public councils and an idea competition held by the government based on individual projects (organized by Tbilisi City Hall).
+Citizens usually participate through informal public councils and through competitions organized by Tbilisi City Hall to support individual citizen projects.